jcabot/serious-toxic-comments/README.txt

 No. The classifier is pre-trained.
 But you could build your own classifier based on the [code to create and train] (https://github.com/conversationai/conversationai-models/tree/master/experiments) this one

+= What external JavaScript scripts does the plugin import? =

+The plugin relies on tensorflow.js to analyze the comment on the browser.
+Therefore, the plugin enqueues tensorflow, the sentence encoder and the toxicity model.
+Nevertheless, the JS code to execute the actual comment classification is only added to single post pages with comments (and the toxicity settings) enabled.

 == Screenshots ==

 1. Configuration settings for the plugin